OctHe/leetcode_unit/README.md

 On WSL v2, you also must install Ubuntu 20.04 version.
 Besides the above tools and libraries, it is better to install *vscode*.

-# Download, Compile, and Run It
+Ideally, leetcode_unit can be easily compiled at other Linux platforms.

+## Install and Test

     git clone https://github.com/OctHe/leetcode_unit
     cd leetcode_unit
     make
-    ./leetcode_test
+    ./leetcode_unit

  After running the program, the terminal will display the results of unit tests.

-# Add New Problems and Solutions
+## Add New Problems and Solutions

 The following content uses the [Problem 37](https://leetcode.com/problemset/all/?topicSlugs=array&difficulty=HARD) as an example.